 Beauty sponges play a huge role in why I decided to stop airbrushing my makeup.
 My foundation applies flawlessly; think airbrushing without all the equipment.
 If you’ve landed on this page, I’m sure you’re already familiar with the magic they hold.
 I have a couple beautyblender branded sponges, but I prefer the ones Real Techniques makes because they’re much softer.
 These are the sponges I’m working with today.

 I have 5 different sponges I rotate, so I don’t have to clean them too often.
 I wash them thoroughly every two to three weeks, depending on how much I’ve used them.
-I found a super thrifty way to clean them using Zote laundry soap, which cost me $1 at Walmart.
-One.
-Dollar.
+I found a super thrifty way to clean them using Zote laundry soap.
+Also found at Walmart!

 Zote is a solid bar that is often used in a lot of homemade Pinterest laundry soap recipes.
 As you can see, it’s quite large and heavy!
 My favorite thing about it is the embossing; I am able to get my beauty sponge sparkling clean if I wet the sponge and repeatedly rub it into the embossing.
 Don’t forget to rinse thoroughly!